zyteo/LighTide/readme.md

 Instead of only upgrading react router dom, might as well overhaul the app while I am working on it.
 Added home component to App.js

+27 Jul 2023 - Adjusted css for the dark mode to work.
+Planning on looking at each components first before working to piece them together.
+Aiming to go in this order, from least dependencies to most dependencies and by logic:
+-[x] Nav
+-[x] Attribution
+-[x] Home
+-[ ] Maps
+-[ ] Sun
+-[ ] Tides
+-[ ] Chart
+-[ ] Datetimeformat

 ```

 ### Problem-Solving Strategy